ppy/osu-wiki/wiki/Gameplay/Game_modifier/Accuracy_Challenge/en.md

 - **Accuracy mode** (default: Maximum achievable): The mode of accuracy that will trigger failure.
   - **Maximum achievable**: Fail if you can’t achieve an accuracy higher than the value when the map ends.
   - **Standard**: Fail if the accuracy goes strictly below the value.
-- Restart on fail (default disabled): Restart the map after the accuracy goes below the minimum value indicated.
+- Restart on fail (default: disabled): Restart the map when the accuracy goes below the minimum value specified.

 *Changing any of the options here doesn't make the mod unrankable.*